- Financial Assistance Available through the College

 The San Antonio Student Pharmacists Association (SASPA) was formed in the spring semester of 2010.
-This organization serves as a venue to bring UT College of Pharmacy students located in the San Antonio region together to impact the community and to promote the profession of pharmacy.
+This organization serves as a venue to bring The University of Texas at Austin College of Pharmacy students located in the San Antonio region together to impact the community and to promote the profession of pharmacy.

 The purpose of the SNPhA is to plan, organize, coordinate, and execute programs geared toward the improvement of the health, educational, and social environment of the minority community.

-UT Student Chapter of the American College of Clinical Pharmacy (UT-SCCP)
+Student Chapter of the American College of Clinical Pharmacy, UT Chapter (UT-SCCP)

 The mission of SCCP is to adopt the purposes of the American College of Clinical Pharmacy.
 SCCP is focused on giving students exposure to clinical pharmacy, research, and academia.
 Students have opportunities to hear from and research with many different clinical pharmacists and researchers.

-University of Texas Student Society of Health-System Pharmacists (UTSSHP)
+Student Society of Health-System Pharmacists, UT Chapter (UTSSHP)